This post is in response to Diego, from Paraguay who makes us the next question:

 5. Creating a table of directions and distances

 For this I used the concatenate formula, so I add the cell that has the number 1, then the space hyphen space, and then the cell with the number 2; that way I stay in the form of stations «1 - 2»

 The distances.
 These come from the hypotenuse column.

-So that Here is the file in Excel with which you can create the course of bearings and distances from sequential UTM coordinates.
-To add points, you can copy columns and insert them, it is better that way you guarantee the formulas, seeking to respect the first and last row.
-You must also copy the data of the first point at the end of the first, so that the last station is calculated well.
+So that Here is the file in Excel with which you can create the heading and distance table from sequential UTM coordinates.
+To add points, you can copy columns and insert them, it is better because this way you guarantee the formulas, seeking to respect the first and last row.
+You must also copy the data from the first point to the end of the first, so that the last station is calculated well.

 Here you can download the template to create a box of bearings and distances from UTM coordinates.

 It requires a symbolic contribution for the download, which you can do with PayPal or credit card.

 It is symbolic if one considers the utility it provides and the ease with which it can be acquired.

 Learn how to make this and other templates in the Excel-CAD-GIS cheat course.